zifeng175mo/dynamo/launch/dynamo-run/README.md

 {"token_ids":[791],"tokens":None,"text":None,"cum_log_probs":None,"log_probs":None,"finish_reason":None}
 ```

 - Command like flag `--model-path` which must point to a Hugging Face repo checkout containing the `tokenizer.json`.
-The `--name` flag is optional.
+The `--model-name` flag is optional.
 If not provided we use the HF repo name (directory name) as the model name.

 Example engine:
 ```